Shelf life: Temperature control

 The same is true, up to a point, of the chemical reactions of living things.
 They are usually catalyzed by enzymes which change reaction rates, but with no variation in catalytic action, the rule of thumb is still mostly applicable.
 In the case of bacteria and fungi, the reactions needed to feed and reproduce speed up at higher temperatures, up to the point that the proteins and other compounds in their cells themselves begin to break down, or denature, so quickly that they cannot be replaced.
 This is why high temperatures kill bacteria and other micro-organisms: 'tissue' breakdown reactions reach such rates that they cannot be compensated for and the cell dies.
 On the other hand, 'elevated' temperatures short of these result in increased growth and reproduction; if the organism is harmful, perhaps to dangerous levels.

 Just as temperature increases speed up reactions, temperature decreases reduce them.
 Therefore, to make explosives stable for longer periods, or to keep rubber bands springy, or to force bacteria to slow down their growth, they can be cooled.
 That is why shelf life is generally extended by temperature control: (refrigeration, insulated shipping containers, controlled cold chain, etc.) and why some medicines and foods must be refrigerated.
 Since such storing of such goods is temporal in nature and shelf life is dependent on the temperature controlled environment, they are also referred to as cargo even when in special storage to emphasize the inherent time-temperature sensitivity matrix.

 Temperature data loggers and time temperature indicators can record the temperature history of a shipment to help estimate their remaining shelf life.

 According to the USDA, "Frozen foods remain safe indefinitely".
+Small increases in temperature can significantly accelerate many non-biological degradation pathways because reaction rates often follow an Arrhenius-type dependence, where rate constants increase exponentially with temperature.